yuzawa-san/googolplex-theater/README.md

 * Install application Debian package and Java runtime.
 * Create one Grafana playlist per device.
 * Figure out how to use proper Grafana auth (proxy, token, etc).
-* Make your cast config file with each playlist url per device.
+* Make your devices.yml file with each playlist url per device.
-* Place the cast config file under version control (git) or store it someplace accessible (http/s3/gcs).
+* Place the devices.yml file under version control (git) or store it someplace accessible (http/s3/gcs).
-* Add a cron job to pull the cast config file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
+* Add a cron job to pull the devices.yml file from wherever you stored it (alternatively configure something to push the file to the Raspberry Pi).
-* Config is updated periodically as our dashboard needs change.
+* devices.yml is updated periodically as our dashboard needs change.
 The updates are automatically picked up.
 * If a screen needs to be refreshed, one can do so by accessing the web UI exposed port 8000 and hitting a few buttons.

 ### Using a Custom Receiver